RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 ### Examining MinIO Behavior

 It is a bit tricky when MinIO does not behave as expected.
 In that case, it will help to connect to MinIO with "mc" command.

-The necessary information to use "mc" command, especially ACCESSKEY and SECRETKEY, can be taken by "show-minio" command of "lens3-admin".
-The command is only useful when a MinIO instance is running.
+The necessary information to use "mc" command, ACCESSKEY and SECRETKEY, can be taken by "show-minio" subcommand of "lens3-admin".
+Running "show-minio" displays the information of admin's ACCESSKEY under the key "admin" and SECRETKEY under "password".
+Note that the "show-minio" subcommand is only useful when a MinIO instance is running.
+To keep the MinIO instance running, call the "access-mux" subcommand periodically.
+Otherwise, it will stop after a while.

 ```
 lens3$ lens3-admin -c conf.json show-minio POOLID
 lens3$ lens3-admin -c conf.json access-mux POOLID
 ```

-Running "show-minio" displays the information under the keys "admin" and "password", where admin corresponds to ACCESSKEY and password to SECRETKEY.
-Running "access-mux" periodically keeps the MinIO instance alive, otherwise it will stop after a while.

-As an example, the following commands can be used to dump tracing logs from MinIO.
-ALIAS can be any string and URL would be like "http://lens3.example.com:9012".
-URL, ACCESSKEY, and SECRETKEY are taken from the output "show-minio".
+For example, the following commands can be used to dump tracing logs from MinIO.
+ALIAS can be any string, and URL would be like "http://lens3.example.com:9012".
+URL (host+port), ACCESSKEY, and SECRETKEY are taken from the output from "show-minio".

 ```
 lens3$ mc alias set ALIAS URL ACCESSKEY SECRETKEY